Skip to main content

 Record tests

-Cypress can record your tests and make the results available in Cypress Cloud.
-Cloud gives you access to recorded tests - typically when running Cypress tests from your CI provider - and provides you insight into what happened when your tests ran.
+Cypress can record your test runs and make the results available in Cypress Cloud, giving you insight into what happened when your tests ran in CI.

 • View screenshots taken when tests fail and when using cy.screenshot().